Travel to Belgium

 How

-You will need to make a personal appearance to submit the visa application.
-Minors who wish to accompany their parents for a long stay will also need to appear personally, regardless of their age.
+You must appear in person to submit your visa application.
+Minors accompanying their parents for a longer stay must also appear in person, regardless of their age.

-From 1st of December 2018 your fingerprints and facial image (as from 6 years of age) will be captured and stored in a national database for 10 years.
+Your fingerprints and facial image (from the age of 6) will be taken and stored on a national database for 10 years.

-Use the language form to choose the language in which you would like to be informed about the decision in your visa application.
+Use the language form to select the language in which you would like to be notified of the decision on your visa application.

-If documents are issued by a foreign authority, it is likely that a legalization is needed.
+If the documents were issued by a foreign authority, it is likely that legalisation will be required.

-For documents issued in Malaysia for example: Extract of birth/marriage certificate,… a legalization by the Ministry of Foreign Affairs is necessary.
-Further legalization by the Belgian consular post is required.
-Also check our legalisation page.
+For example, documents issued in Malaysia: Extract of birth/marriage certificate,... legalisation by the Ministry of Foreign Affairs is required.
+Further legalisation by the Belgian consulate is required.
+See also our page on legalisation.

-For documents issued in Belgium or the EU, an extra legalization is usually not necessary.
+For documents issued in Belgium or the EU, additional legalization is usually not required.

-For documents issued outside the EU, a legalization is required.
-This can either be a legalization or an Apostille.
-To verify you can contact the relevant embassy of Belgium in the country where the document was issued.
-Or you can check the website of the Ministry of Foreign Affairs in Belgium.
+Documents issued outside the EU require legalisation.
+This can be either a legalisation or an apostille.
+To check, you can contact the Belgian embassy in the country where the document was issued.
+You can also check the website of the Ministry of Foreign Affairs in Belgium.

-The legalization need to be issued less than 6 months ago and documents that are not in French, Dutch, German or English need to be translated by a translator recognised by the Embassy.
-Translations must then be legalized by the Embassy.
+The legalisation must have been issued less than 6 months ago and documents that are not in French, Dutch, German or English must be translated by a translator recognised by the embassy.
+The translation must then be legalised by the embassy.
 Fees apply.
-The list of the recognised translators can be consulted on the Immigration Office website
+The list of approved translators can be consulted on the legalisation page.

 Register your arrival